- 1 Objective of Hydro & Pneumatic Testing :

 - Pneumatic – shall only be permitted if authorized in writing by the Site Manager or his delegate.

-Activity Requirements / Guidelines:
+Activity Requirements / Guidelines for pressure testing:

 - As possible so to minimize the stored energy.